• Skip to main content

 • Caramelised biscuits – I use lotus biscoff biscuits.

-How to Make Caramelised Biscuit Traybake Cake
+How to Make Caramelised Biscuit (Biscoff) Traybake Cake

 2. Cream together the butter and sugar until light and fluffy then add in the vegetable oil and combine.
 Mix in the biscoff spread and vanilla extract then add the eggs one at a time while mixing between each egg.
 Pour in the milk and combine then mix in the salt and gradually add the flour.